StrongKey/fido2/sampleapps/java/basic/README.md

 1. If installing the sample application **on the same server** as the StrongKey FIDO Server, skip to step 2.
 Otherwise, StrongKey's software stack must be installed.
 The easiest way to do this is to follow the [FIDO server installation instructions](../../../docs/Installation_Guide_Linux.md) steps 1-5.
 Next, edit the install-skfs.sh script in a text editor.
 On the line "INSTALL_FIDO=Y" change the value of "Y" to "N".
 Run the script install-skfs.sh.

-2. Switch to (or login as) the _strongkey_ user.
-The default password for the _strongkey_ user is _ShaZam123_.
+2. Create the following directories to configure the WebAuthn servlet home folder.

     ```sh
-    su - strongkey
-    ```

-3. Create the following directories to configure the WebAuthn servlet home folder.

-    ```sh
     mkdir -p /usr/local/strongkey/webauthntutorial/etc
     ```

-4. Create a configuration file for the Relying Party web application.
+3. Create a configuration file for the Relying Party web application.

     ```sh
     vi /usr/local/strongkey/webauthntutorial/etc/webauthntutorial.properties
     ```
-5. Fill in the appropriate values (listed in []) to configure the sample application with a StrongKey FIDO server and an email server.
+4. Fill in the appropriate values (listed in []) to configure the sample application with a StrongKey FIDO server and an email server.

    ```
    webauthntutorial.cfg.property.apiuri=https://**[hostname of FIDO Server]**:8181/api